SANKARAMDAS/yari/README.md

 in a production-grade build.

 **In the future**, we might make the default flaw level `error` instead.
-That means that any new edits to (or creation of) any document will break in continuous integration if there's a single flaw and the onus will be on you to fix it.
+That means that any new edits to (or creation of) any document will break-in continuous-integration if there's a single flaw and the onus will be on you to fix it.

 ## Icons and logos